Hidden Stock Market Gems: Hermès International S.A (OTCMKTS:HESAF)

 The brand, which demonstrates wealth, success and exclusivity, is the heart of Hermès' economic moat.
 An important part of almost every luxury brand is usually the heritage - an aspect that seems to be very important and is often used by marketing.
 Hermès was founded in 1837 and frequently mentions the heritage, the know-how as well as the culture that is attached to the brand.
 An economic moat is basically a structural advantage of a business that can't be duplicated by competitors.
 And it is almost impossible for new and young companies to talk about tradition and heritage in a similar way as Hermès or LVMH (and its subsidiaries) can.
 And when focusing on aspects like heritage and craftsmanship, the company is also trying to make timeless products that will last and can be passed on to the next generation.
 This also underlines the high-quality of the products once again and also leads to exclusivity.

 Hermès and other luxury brands also can't work with discounts in the same way as other companies, as it would undermine the exclusivity and the status of being an expensive product, which only a few people can afford.
-As far as I know, Hermès did not reduce prices or follow any trends during the last recession, but continued to produce expensive products which were sold for a high premium.
+As far as I know, Hermès did not reduce prices or follow any trends during the last recession but continued to produce expensive products which were sold for a high premium.

 Customers are buying the products of Hermès International to demonstrate success, power or wealth.
 They are buying the products to demonstrate to their own social network they are wealthy enough to afford the products and the products are therefore demonstrating the social status as the products create positional value: they show a clear position or ranking within society just by owning or wearing the products.